Q: What is Certo made of?

 Q: I have added Certo, but my jam has not set properly?

 A: There are three main reasons:

-1) Occasionally, fruit has to be boiled longer than stated in the recipe due to natural variations in water content or an excess of water left on the fruit after washing.
+1) Occasionally, the fruit has to be boiled longer than stated in the recipe due to natural variations in water content or an excess of water left on the fruit after washing.
 Do not be tempted to add more Certo.
 This will not help achieve a set.
-Bring your Jam to a hard boil for an additional couple of minutes and test for a set.
+Bring your jam to a hard boil for an additional couple of minutes and test for a set.